TheGuy8997/AI-vs.-Human-Code/README.md

 # 🚀 AI vs Human Flight Simulation (KLAX Traffic Pattern)

-This is the code for the 2025 Rochester ISEF Human vs. AI Flight Simulation Submissio
+This is the code for the 2025 Rochester ISEF Human vs. AI Flight Simulation Submission

 ---